 The company's cross-disciplinary collaboration has resulted in unique and prize-winning solutions of great commercial value to its clients.
+During the fourth quarter, Vinmonopolet was named Norway's best webshop by Bearingpoint.

-Bouvet devoted attention during 2016 to recruiting new employees, and the group's workforce increased by 54 people.
+Bouvet devoted attention during 2017 to recruiting new employees, and the group's workforce increased by 125 people.